Madobe/shimapan/README.md

 _NOTE: This bot is meant to run on UNIX-like systems and no instructions will be provided for Windows installation though it will still run if you set it up properly._

-If you're just looking to use the bot on your server, use this [invite link](https://discordapp.com/oauth2/authorize?&client_id=293636546211610625&scope=bot&permissions=268446726)

 ## Dependencies